AFFORDABLE DO IT YOURSELF HOME PROJECT | FURNITURE MAKEOVER | BEDROOM DRESSER DIY PROJECT | PAINTED LAMINATE

 HERE IS THE SECRET TO CHALK PAINTING LAMINATE!

 Aim for light coverage, not full coverage.
 This is your bonding coat.
 You are just giving subsequent coats a little something to bond to.

-Use "hashtag" strokes--this promotes the self-leveling properties of chalk paint.
+Use cross-hatch strokes--this promotes the self-leveling properties of chalk paint.
 I also recommend a specialty chalk paint brush with natural, chisel-tipped bristles to fully achieve the self-leveling.
 This is the brush I use.

 Do not overwork your brush or you will lift the paint you have already applied.

 Allow your paint to fully cure before applying second coat.
 Although your paint will dry quickly, it takes about a day to cure.
 You will be less likely to lift your first coat when applying your second if your paint has not only dried, but cured as well.

 It doesn’t look like much, but trust me, if you follow these rules for painting laminate, your second coat will be amazing!

 I only needed two coats of navy for this piece.
 For a midcentury piece, that should have a smooth non-distressed finish, I like to apply the second coat with a brush that has been “kissed” with water before loading paint.
 You can also apply BB Frösch with a sprayer if you want the completely smooth finish that is typical with midcentury pieces.